$QQ\bar Q\bar Q$ Quark System and Gauge/String Duality: The potentials of the system

 {5.\arabic{equation}} We can gain insight into the lowest Born-Oppenheimer potentials by following the approach used in lattice QCD.
 Consider a model Hamiltonian, which in the general case is an $n\times n$ matrix

-where the diagonal elements represent the energies of string configurations, and the off-diagonal elements describe the strength of mixing between them.\footnote{Importantly, the binding energies of disconnected configurations are encoded in the $\Theta$'s.} The lowest B-O potentials are given by the smallest eigenvalues of ${\cal H}$.
+where the diagonal elements represent the energies of string configurations, and the off-diagonal elements describe the strength of mixing between them.\footnote{Importantly, the binding energies of disconnected configurations are partially encoded in the $\Theta$'s.} The lowest B-O potentials are given by the smallest eigenvalues of ${\cal H}$.
+Note that if $\Theta_{ij}$ vanishes for the states $i$ and $j$, then there is no mixing between them, and the plots of $E_i$ and $E_j$ do not intersect.
 Although in principle the Hamiltonian can be determined from a correlation matrix in lattice QCD, it remains challenging to compute the off-diagonal elements within the effective string model.
 Because of this, it is not possible to visualize the exact shape of the potentials.
 Nevertheless, valuable insight can be gained by treating $\Theta_{ij}$ as free parameters, for example in terms of the approximate magnitudes of the $\Theta$ values near the transition points.
 In this case, we may assume that the $\Theta$'s are approximately constant, with values of about $40$-$60\,\text{MeV}$, as in \cite{Bicu-4Q,bulava}.